 - Pierce the sausages with a sharp knife.
 Add to a pan with the garlic.
 Pour the beer over it and bring to a boil over medium-high heat.

 - Reduce heat and cook for 5 minutes.
 If the beer evaporates too soon, add a little water to the pan.
 Remove from heat and set aside.

-- For the sauce, combine all the ingredients and stir until the brown sugar has completely dissolved.
+Combine all the ingredients for the sauce and stir until the brown sugar has completely dissolved.

 - In a large bowl, combine the vegetables and the mustard sauce.
 Toss until the vegetables are well coated.